Mometasone is a preventer inhaler and should be used regularly.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Asmanex® Twisthaler 200 micrograms Inhalation Powder; Merck Sharp & Dohme Limited, The electronic Medicines Compendium.
-Dated September 2014.
+Manufacturer's PIL, Asmanex® Twisthaler 200 micrograms Inhalation Powder; Organon Pharma (UK) Ltd (Merck Sharp & Dohme Ltd), The electronic Medicines Compendium.
+Dated July 2020.